About Maitland City Council

 The local government area of Maitland City Council (MCC) covers 396km² from Woodberry in the east, to Lochinvar in the west, and from Tocal in the north, to Gillieston Heights in the south.
 Nearly 70,000 residents are settled in town centres, new and growing suburbs, and quiet rural areas.
 The residents come from a broad cross section of society, and by 2023 it is expected that about 90,000 people will call the city home.

-The Council has 450 users working with a variety of applications including Microsoft 365 and Teams, MapInfo for geographic information, Reflect for asset maintenance, and IPFX for telephony.
+The Council has 450 users working with a variety of applications covering office productivity and collaboration, geographic information systems, asset maintenance and IP telephony.

-The core corporate system, Horizon, performs all of the traditional local government services such as financials; payroll; procurement; receipting; property management; development applications and post approval certificates; contribution plans; document management; and cemetery administration.
+Their core corporate system performs all of the traditional local government services such as financials; payroll; procurement; receipting; property management; development applications and post approval certificates; contribution plans; document management; and cemetery administration.
 A recent external digital capacity and capability review looked at all of the Council’s line of business applications as part of the process to produce a digital transformation roadmap.
-The roadmap provides guidance for increasing Council’s digital maturity and challenges current thinking around service delivery, for example MCC have a few SaaS instances currently, however, the recommendation from the recent review will see a more aggressive move to the cloud, and increased mobile enablement of applications.
+The roadmap provides guidance for increasing Council’s digital maturity and challenges current thinking around service delivery.
+Like many organisations in the local government sector cloud and mobile technologies form an important element of the councils current and future roadmap.

 The number of IT policies at MCC was quite limited, only user access; the use of email and internet services; and ICT equipment were covered, with no reference or links to standards it was acknowledged that improvement was needed.